University Health, Counseling, and Testing Center Building

 Student Health Insurance

-As of fall term 2017, the University of Oregon has expanded its immunization requirements for incoming students.
+The University of Oregon has immunization and communicable disease screening requirements for all incoming students.
 Students are encouraged to satisfy all of their immunization requirements before arriving on campus.
-Vaccines offer safe and effective protection from certain infectious diseases and safeguard the health of students and the community.
+The following vaccines are required:

-- Meningococcal quadrivalent (serogroups A, C, Y, and W-135) vaccination for all students younger than 22 (dose received on or after turning 16)
+- Meningococcal quadrivalent (serogroups A, C, Y, and W-135) vaccination for all students younger than 22 (dose received on or after age 16)

 - Tetanus-diphtheria-pertussis (Tdap) (one dose on or after age 11)

 Incoming students also must complete an online screening questionnaire for tuberculosis (TB).
-Results of this evaluation, in addition to documentation of required vaccinations (or evidence of immunity to these diseases) must be submitted to the University Health Center.
-Full details are available on the website.
+Results of this evaluation, in addition to documentation of required vaccinations (or evidence of immunity to these diseases) must be submitted to the health center.
+Visit the health center website for more information.

-While not required at this time, immunizations are also strongly recommended for meningococcal B strain, hepatitis A and B, and human papillomavirus (HPV), in addition to an annual flu shot.
+While not required at this time, the health center highly recommends vaccines for meningococcal B strain, hepatitis A and B, and human papillomavirus (HPV), in addition to an annual flu shot.
 Pneumococcal vaccine is recommended for students with certain medical conditions.

 Other General Information

-The health care services provided at the University Health Center (a covered entity of the Health Insurance Portability and Accountability Act of 1996) are confidential.
-Medical records, patient bills, and other patient information are released only with the specific written authorization of the patient, unless required by law
+The University Health Center is a covered entity of the Health Insurance Portability and Accountability Act of 1996 and the health-care services provided are confidential.
+Medical records, patient bills, and other patient information are released only with the specific written authorization of the patient, unless required by law.

-The University Health Center is a member in good standing with the American College Health Association and is fully accredited by the Accreditation Association for Ambulatory Health Care.
+The health center is a member in good standing with the American College Health Association and is fully accredited by the Accreditation Association for Ambulatory Health Care.